ideaconsult/h5pyd/docs/high/file.rst

         String indicating if the file is open readonly ("r") or read-write ("r+").
 Will always be one of these two values, regardless of the mode used to open the file.

-    .. attibute:: modified
+    .. attribute:: modified

         Timestamp of the most recently modified object in the file object.
         May take a few seconds to be updated after an object has been updated.

     .. attribute:: num_objects